siweiyong/siweiyong.github.io/_posts/2199-01-01-future-post.md

   - category2
 ---

 This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+New position will be open To disable scheduling of future posts, edit `config.yml` and set `future: false`.